SongleChen2015/VERAM/data/ReadMe.md

 1. Please download the data for testing from the the link https://www.dropbox.com/sh/owk9wljp2vipwkk/AADQlsSzm9jMEScxYTQ57mUGa?dl=0&lst=

-2. The data files are listed below.
+2. The data files are in the folder 'data', listed below.

     (1) ModelNet40_AlexNetFC6_All144Views_Test.h5